remnrem/luna-doc/docs/ref/manipulations.md

 Each expects a comma-delimited list of channel names (or [_aliases_](../luna/args.md#aliases)), which are either retained or removed from the in-memory dataset.

+<h3>Methods</h3>

+Specified channels are selectively retained or removed from the in-memory recording, reducing the dataset to only those signals required for subsequent analysis steps.

 <h3>Parameters</h3>